-- 1.2 The system can be designed to achieve either a 30- or 60-year service life (see Figure 1).
-Mechanical fixings are applied through the insulation boards for a 30-year system, or through the reinforcement mesh and insulation boards for 30 or 60-year systems, to the external surface of the substrate wall (see section 1.3). - 1.3 The following system combinations, by method of fixings, are covered under this Certificate: - All system combinations that are mechanically fixed through the insulation only (that is, not through the mesh and insulation) and use supplementary adhesive (minimum 40%) 30-year durability systems only - All system combinations that are mechanically fixed through mesh/insulation and use supplementary adhesive (minimum 40%) - Dry-fixed system, 30-year durability system only; the permissible insulation thickness is shown below, along with the finish.
-The system may be fixed through the insulation only or through the mesh/insulation: - All insulation thicknesses when using Struc-Dash Standard Dash Receiver + Dash aggregates
+1.2 The system can be designed to achieve either a 30- or 60-year service life (see Figure 1).
+Mechanical fixings are applied through the insulation boards for a 30-year system, or through the reinforcement mesh and insulation boards for 30 or 60-year systems, to the external surface of the substrate wall (see section 1.3).

+1.3 The following system combinations, by method of fixings, are covered under this Certificate:

+• All system combinations that are mechanically fixed through the insulation only (that is, not through the mesh and insulation) and use supplementary adhesive (minimum of 40%) - 30-year durability systems only

+- All system combinations that are mechanically fixed through mesh/insulation and use supplementary adhesive (minimum 40%) - Dry-fixed system, 30-year durability system only; all insulation thicknesses when using Struc-Acryl finish.
+The system may be fixed through the insulation only or through the mesh/insulation.